 The Yeast of the Pharisees and Herod Among Us.

+There are also we allow The Yeast of the Pharisees and Herod to influence us.
 There are times we also have allowed what we encounter presently in life to affect our faith.
-There are moments when what we see in life makes us lose hope that God can always provide for us even when we think He cannot.
+In essence, there are moments when what we see in life makes us lose hope that God can always provide for us even when we think He cannot.

 Many think that without signs, wonders and miracles that God is not involved in our lives.
 God must not come down from heaven to explain to us what He is doing for us.